 Minn.
 Stat.
-Section CLAIMS AND DISBURSEMENTS Yes No Workpaper Reference § 412.271, E. Immediate Payment of Claims subd.
-4 Have all claims based on contract paid prior to a council meeting been signed by a majority of the council and formally approved at the next council meeting? § 412.271, subd.
-5 F. Imprest Funds Has a custodian been appointed for each imprest fund?
+CLAIMS AND DISBURSEMENTS Workpaper Section Yes No Reference § 412.271, subd.
+4 E. Immediate Payment of Claims Have all claims based on contract paid prior to a council meeting been signed by a majority of the council and formally approved at the next council meeting? § 412.271, subd.
+5 F. Imprest Funds 1.
+Has a custodian been appointed for each imprest fund?
 2. Has money for the imprest fund been transferred from the general fund?
 3. Have all claims been itemized and presented to the council at the next council meeting after payment has been made?
 4. Has the council issued orders covering imprest fund claims?
 5. Have all claims been approved in full and/or has the custodian replaced the difference for which he or she is personally responsible?

 Part IV.
 Independent Board PowersStatutory Cities (Utility and Park Boards) § 412.271, subd.
 6 A. Has any independent board, which is authorized to disburse funds without the approval of the council, met the requirements of Minn.
 Stat. § 412.271, subds.
 4 and 5 (found as Part III.E. and III.F., above)?
 Note: In reviewing the above subdivisions with regard to independent boards, the term "council" shall be considered to be the "board or commission" and the money for the fund may be obtained from any undedicated fund under its jurisdiction.

-Part V. Delegation of Authority to Pay Claims - Statutory Cities §§ 412.271, subd.
-8 A. Did the city council delegate its authority to pay certain claims made against the city by adopting a resolution authorizing a specified city administrative official to pay the claims that meet the standards and procedures established by the council?
+§§ 412.271, subd.
+8 А. Did the city council delegate its authority to pay certain claims made against the city by adopting a resolution authorizing a specified city administrative official to pay the claims that meet the standards and procedures established by the council?
 B. Does the city council have adequate internal accounting and administrative control procedures to ensure the proper disbursement of public funds, including regular and frequent review of the city administrative officials' actions by the council?
 C. Was a list of all claims paid under the procedures established by the city council presented to the council at the next regularly scheduled meeting after payment of the claim? and Is the city one which prepares annual audited financial statements which have been attested to by an independent certified public accountant, public accountant, or the state auditor?

-Minn.
-Stat.
-CLAIMS AND DISBURSEMENTS Workpaper Section Yes No Reference Part VI.
-Payments With Credit Cards - For Cities · § 471.382 A. If a city officer or employee made a purchase on behalf of the city by credit card: 1.
+Part VI.
+Payments With Credit Cards - For Cities § 471.382 А. If a city officer or employee made a purchase on behalf of the city by credit card: 1.
 Had the city council authorized the use of the credit card by the officer or employee; 2.
 Was the officer or employee otherwise authorized to make a purchase on behalf of the city; and 3.
-Did the purchase otherwise comply with all statutes, rules, and city policies applicable to city purchases?
-D If a city officer or employee made a purchase by credit card that was not approved - В. by the city council, was the officer or employee held personally liable for the amount of the purchase? amount of the purchase: Part XII.
-Audit Conclusion Tare Art.
-Addit Conclusion The enditor of nat at tota a gamalyssiam.
-Inggod om this gyastiammaine and any other ay dit muccodynas manfamma مانتد ام tla an tla a aliant has tate a conclusionbased on this questionnaire and any other audit procedures performe legal provisions reviewed relating to claims and disbursements. uwne tiller till e chem nas complied with i tile i legal provisions reviewed relating to claims and disoursements.
-Conclusion: conclusion.
+Did the purchase otherwise comply with all statutes, rules, and city policies applicable to city purchases? В. If a city officer or employee made a purchase by credit card that was not approved by the city council, was the officer or employee held personally liable for the amount of the purchase?

+Part XII.
+Audit Conclusion

+The auditor must state a conclusion--based on this questionnaire and any other audit procedures performed--whether the client has complied with the legal provisions reviewed relating to claims and disbursements.